How to Read a Soil Test Report

 Soluble Salts (Salinity)

-Your soil analysis may include a section marked “soluble salts” or “EC,” especially if you are in coastal regions or dry climates.
+Your soil test may include a “soluble salts” or “EC” (electrical conductivity) section, especially in coastal areas or dry climates where salts accumulate.

 FAQ About Soil Testing and Soil Test Reports